matteomanzini/group9_assignment_1/README.md

 : defines Ready.msg to advice if the robot is ready to compute the navigation.
 If the variable `std_msgs/Bool ready` is true, robot can move; false otherwise.

 **2. laser_scan**
 : technique to detect three cylindrical tables.
-The node `scan_subcriberes` publish their position by clustering the points of laser scan and filtering them based on a range of acceptable distances.
+The node `scan_subcribers` publish their position by clustering the points of laser scan and filtering them based on a range of acceptable distances.

 **3. my_apriltag_ros**
 : computes the coordinates and the four corners of two apriltags respect to the external camera.
 The data are used to compute the final goal pose.